va3wam/TWIPe/README.md

 To get a copy of this project up and running on your local machine for development and testing purposes please follow these [instructions](https://github.com/va3wam/va3wam.github.io/wiki/Software-Version-Control).

+### Booting Up
+In order for the robot to balance properly you need to follow this boot up procedure:

+1. Lay the robot face down.
+THis is tricky with the control panel buttons and USB port so a jig may ne needed
+2. Boot up the robot.
+Wit until it is fully booted.
+Takes aboout a minute at most
+3. Slowly bring the robot to an upright position.

 ## Running the tests
 You may wish to test the robot circuit or test the code that runs on the circuit.